Anisha2123/BillEasy/README.md

     }
     ```
   - **Error Response (404 Not Found):**
-    If the review is not found or the authenticated user is not authorized to delete it.
     ```json
     {
       "msg": "Review not found or unauthorized"
     }
     ```
-  - **Error Response (401 Unauthorized / 403 Forbidden):** (As described in "Add a Review")
   - **Authentication:** 🔒 **Auth Required**.